Pre-Conference Training Workshop

 Francesco Salustri

-Associate Professor in Economics in Roma Tre University
+Associate Professor of Economics at Roma Tre University

 Roma Tre University